Ayush-Singh677/Ayush-Singh677/README.md

 - 🔭 I'm currently working on **improving the reasoning abilities of language models through RL techniques.**

-- 🌱 I'm currently learning **how to build interpretable and useful ai that can be used to change lives.**

 - 💬 Ask me about **Large Language Models, and anything related to AI.**

 - 📫 Reach me here - **ayushsingh73920@gmail.com**